 assure the Board that the methodology and demographic and economic assumptions used are appropriate.

 2.2 The Committee shall also review, advise and make recommendations regarding pension benefit design, including those requested by the Board.

-2.3 The Committee may advise on the programme of work of the Consulting Actuary, shall review the work performed by the Consulting Actuary and advise the Chief Executive Officer on the evaluation of the Consulting Actuary’s performance, as may be required from time to time.
+2.3 The Committee may advise on the programme of work of the Consulting Actuary, shall review the work performed by the Consulting Actuary and advise the Chief Executive of Pension Administration on the evaluation of the Consulting Actuary’s performance, as may be required from time to time.